Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Algebra and Geometry of SBMs

-The combinatorial geometry of $P_\M$ plays an important role in parameter estimation for the model $\M$.
-Specifically, by the standard theory of exponential families \cite{Barndorff-Nielsen}, the maximum likelihood estimator for the observed data exists if and only if the observed sufficient statistic vector lies in the relative interior of the model polytope $P_\M$.
-Therefore, it is worthwhile to have an explicit representation of $P_\M$ as an intersection of finitely many closed halfspaces in $\R^d$; i.e. an \emph{H-representation} of $P_\M$.
-In the following, we provide an $H$-representation for the variants of the stochastic block models from Section~\ref{sec:models}.
-Explicit descriptions of the model polytopes, such as those we derive in Theorems~\ref{thm: ER-SBM polytope}, \ref{thm: additive SBM model polytope} and \ref{prop: beta-SBM model polytope}, are not known for many models, one notable exception being the $\beta$-model \cite{RPF:10} and its variants (such as the Bradley-Terry model).
-Nevertheless, the usefulness of such a representation goes beyond only the problem of MLE existence; for example, it has important implications in data privacy and confidentiality and inference under noisy data \cite{SesaVishesBetaPrivacy,SesaVishesBetaPrivacyAOS}.
+Explicit descriptions of the model polytopes are not known for many models, one notable exception being the $\beta$-model \cite{RPF:10} and its variants (such as the Bradley-Terry model).
+Theorems~\ref{thm: ER-SBM polytope}, \ref{thm: additive SBM model polytope} and \ref{prop: beta-SBM model polytope} provide an $H$-representation for each SBM defined in \S~\ref{sec:models}.
+In addition, there are only polynomial-many hyperplanes in the parameter $k$, and as such efficient linear optimization techniques provide a fast test for MLE existence.
+The usefulness of such a representation goes beyond only the problem of MLE existence; for example, it has important implications in data privacy and confidentiality and inference under noisy data \cite{SesaVishesBetaPrivacy,SesaVishesBetaPrivacyAOS}.